philipp-digianvittorio/SafeWayHome/README.md

 Additionally, parks and industrial areas get punished by an added point on the creepiness scale of 1 to 22.

 ## Interface
 Our interface is based on a flask app.
 When entering the app, the users location is retrieved automatically.
 Once the user puts in their desired location the safest and fastest route are displayed to choose from.
+Especially unsafe areas are shaded red.
 Information on the length of the route and estimated time to arrival are displayed below the map.
 For an enhanced user experience in a second tab the user can manipulate the crime-to-perception ratio as well as turn off the punishment for parks and industrial areas.

 ## Possible Extensions